SeanPatrickLehey/Network-Reconnaissance-Scanning-with-Kismet/README.md

 # Network Reconnaissance Scanning with Kismet
 An independent, ethics-first learning project by Sean Lehey.

 *Note: I originally completed this project in June of 2022.
-It has been migrated to my new GitHub account.*
+It has been migrated to this new GitHub account.*

 ## **Disclaimer**
 This project is intended to demonstrate my learning process using Kismet.
 Please note that the scope of this project is simply limited to reconnaissance and identification of nearby SSIDs.
 No attempt was made to join any networks, circumvent any security measures, or take adverse action on network devices.
 Ethics are my foremost priority while learning networking tools, so MAC addresses, SSIDs, and other identifying information have been censored to respect the privacy of these networks and devices.